kirilenkobm/DirExplorer/Plans.md

 * ~~Handle symlinks - depending on destination, pick appropriate handle function~~
 * ~~Decomposition for mouse Click functions~~
 * ~~ZIP files bug: only DEFLATED entries can have EXT descriptor~~
-* Filter bug if I insert ?

 # Prefer to do

+* If open in external app - warn about it?
+* Spinner when ZIP file is being unpacked
+* Thumbnail LRU cache in zip files
+* Localization
+* Table - different color for even and odd rows
 * ~~On system event in a directory -> update cache accordingly, instead of calling getContents() again~~ -> WON'T DO
 * ~~Thumbnails - extract if exist~~ -> not sure whether it actually works
 * ~~PDF previews - extract if exist~~ -> in fact, I generate them from page...
-* Better localization
-* If open in external app -warn about it?
-* Spinner when ZIP file is being unpacked
-* Thumbnail LRU cache in zip files
 * ~~PNG preview -> transparency on icons~~

 # Nice to have

 * Lock buttons for not available actions, like go up if already at root
-* Dark and light theme
 * Hotkeys ??
 * Mouseover hints
-* Cyrillic languages
+* Localization: Cyrillic languages
+* ~~Dark and light theme~~